iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 #### Cheatsheet

-Although you're using Tailwind autocompletion within your favourite editor, you might see yourself searching through the documentation - looking for the corresponding Tailwind class to your desired CSS property - quite often.
+Although you're using Tailwind autocompletion within your favourite editor, you might find yourself searching through the documentation - looking for the corresponding Tailwind class to your desired CSS property - regularly.
 In my opinion, the docs are really good but focus on the why more than the how.
-When you Google [Tailwind Cheatsheet](https://nerdcave.com/tailwind-cheat-sheet) you will find nice overviews to quickly find what you need.
+When you Google [Tailwind Cheatsheet](https://nerdcave.com/tailwind-cheat-sheet) you will find more than one great overview to quickly find what you need.